berkgoksel/SierraOne/README.md

 - Executable will automatically minimize and hide itself

 If built for Linux:
-- The executable's name will be `system`.
+- The executable's name will be `system`

 ## Configuration
 To use `SierraOne`, create a new server or be a part of a Discord server where you are an admin.
 Afterwards go to